Avast VPN vs. NordVPN

 Some Pretty Big Differences

 Here’s where the rubber meets the road, as they say.
-It’s in the differences that you can really get a sense of which VPN will be better for you — and there are some significant differences.
+It’s in the differences that you can really get a sense of which VPN will be better for you — and there are some significant differences between Avast VPN and NordVPN.
 These companies are different enough that they need to be discussed separately.

 NordVPN